genevaers/User-Documentation/docs/Lessons in basic skills/A01 - How to learn quickly.md

 ---
 layout: default
 title: "A01 - How to learn quickly"
-parent: Courses in basic skills
+parent: Lessons in basic skills
 nav_order: 001
 ---

 # A01 - How to learn quickly

-During the course, the pattern for you is:
+During the lesson, the pattern for you is:
 1.  **Read introductions** to a few new ideas.
 1.  **Use the new ideas** in some practical example involving the product.